GMAF-Ukraine

 - Ukrainian citizens

-GMAF will give priority to applicants from the following fields, which are relevant for Ukraine’s pressing needs and have strong representation within MIT:
+GMAF-Ukraine will give priority to applicants from the following fields, which are relevant for Ukraine’s pressing needs and have strong representation within MIT:

 - Economic development